chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     "
     ```

+##### Verify Deployment
+1. Once the deployment is successful, we can verify deployment by checking status summary and info
+    ```bash
+    sudo -- sh -c "
+    #After Deployment is done successfully.
+Check the status of Chef Automate HA services
+    chef-automate status summary
+    #Check Chef Automate HA deployment information using the following command
+    chef-automate info
+    "
+    ```

-1. After the deployment is completed.
+3. After the deployment is completed.
 To view the automate UI, run the command `chef-automate info`, and you will get the `automate_url`.
 If you want to change the FQDN URL from the loadbalancer URL to some other FQDN URL, then use the below template.

 - create a file `a2.fqdn.toml`